A complete classification of $\tau$-tilting finite Schur algebras: Introduction

 According to the work in \cite{W-schur} and the above results, we have obtained a complete classification of $\tau$-tilting finite Schur algebras.
-We may give a collection in Appendix \ref{appendix} to provide a complete list of $\tau$-tilting finite Schur algebras.
-Besides, the number of isomorphism classes of basic support $\tau$-tilting modules for $\tau$-tilting finite $S(n,r)$'s over $p=2, 3$ is completely determined, see also Appendix \ref{appendix}.
+In Appendix \ref{appendix}, we provide a complete list of $\tau$-tilting finite Schur algebras.
+Also, the number of isomorphism classes of basic support $\tau$-tilting modules for $\tau$-tilting finite $S(n,r)$'s over $p=2,3$ is completely determined.

+We obtain the explicit relation between representation-finiteness and $\tau$-tilting finiteness for $S(n,r)$ in Appendix \ref{appendix}.
+In particular, we have \begin{corollary*} Suppose $p=2$, $n\geqslant 3$ or $p=3$ or $p\geqslant 5$, $n\geqslant 2$.
+Then, $S(n,r)$ is $\tau$-tilting finite if and only if it is representation-finite. \end{corollary*}

 In order to understand a $\tau$-tilting finite Schur algebra $S(n,r)$, it is enough to find the basic algebra $\overline{S(n,r)}$ of $S(n,r)$.
-We point out that finding the basic algebra $\overline{S(n,r)}$ has been completed by several previous works, including \cite{Erdmann-finite}, \cite{DEMN-tame schur} and \cite{W-schur}.
-In the proof of Theorem \ref{thm:tau-tilting finiteness}, one can see that (for example) if $p=2$, then
+We point out that finding the quiver and relations of $\overline{S(n,r)}$ for a $\tau$-tilting finite $S(n,r)$ has been completed in several previous works, including \cite{Erdmann-finite}, \cite{DEMN-tame schur} and \cite{W-schur}.
+In the proof of Theorem \ref{thm:tau-tilting finiteness}, one finds that, for example, if $p=2$,

-where $\mathcal{A}_m$, $\mathcal{D}_m$ and $\mathcal{L}_5$ are defined in subsection \ref{subsection-all algebras}.
-Then, we notice that the $\tau$-tilting finiteness of $S(n,r)$ is always reduced to that of indecomposable blocks of $S(n,r)$ (This is the main strategy to prove Theorem \ref{thm:tau-tilting finiteness}).
+where $\mathcal{A}_m$, $\mathcal{D}_m$ and $\mathcal{L}_5$ are defined in Subsection \ref{subsection-all algebras}.
+We notice that the $\tau$-tilting finiteness of $S(n,r)$ is always reduced to that of blocks of $S(n,r)$, which is the main strategy to prove Theorem \ref{thm:tau-tilting finiteness}.
 However, the $\tau$-tilting infiniteness of $S(n,r)$ does not imply the $\tau$-tilting infiniteness of the blocks of $S(n,r)$.
 In other words, it is possible that a $\tau$-tilting infinite $S(n,r)$ has a $\tau$-tilting finite block.
-This motivates us to try to give a classification of $\tau$-tilting finite blocks of Schur algebras, i.e., \begin{problem} Give a complete classification of $\tau$-tilting finite blocks of Schur algebras. \end{problem}
+This motivates us to try to give a classification of $\tau$-tilting finite blocks of Schur algebras.